 What is the difference between a gestational surrogacy and a traditional surrogacy?

-Gestational Surrogacy is the process in which a fertilized embryo is transferred to a Surrogate’s embryo, this embryo is of no genetic relation to the surrogate.
+Gestational Surrogacy is the process in which a fertilized embryo is transferred to a Surrogate’s uterus.
+This embryo is of no genetic relation to the surrogate.
 Gestational Surrogacy is the type of surrogacy that our agency specializes in.
 Traditional surrogacy is where the surrogate and the embryo are genetically related.
 The surrogate undergoes artificial insemination, carries the embryo to term and them gives up custody upon birth.

 Will my intended parents live near me?